 When considering the purchase of a walk-in you should look for the following:

-- A walk-in that can be installed in a quick and professional manner and not have delivery and installation problems that can negatively impact your business.
+- A walk-in that can be installed quickly and professionally and not have delivery and installation problems that can negatively impact your business.

-- A walk-in that lasts a long time without structural or degrading door, insulation or metal problems.
+- A walk-in that lasts a long time without structural problems or degrading door, insulation, or metal problems.

-Since the implementation of the new Energy Independence and Security Act of 2007, which was implemented January 1, 2009, there are two particular insulation materials being used in walk-in Coolers and Freezers.
-These are Extruded Polystyrene and Foamed-In-Place Polyurethane insulations.
-Each insulation is constructed of gas filled cellular plastic foam and each brings with it different benefits to the customer.
+Since the implementation of the new Energy Independence and Security Act of 2007, which was implemented on January 1, 2009, there are two insulation materials in the manufacturing of walk-in Coolers and Freezers: Extruded Polystyrene and Foamed-In-Place Polyurethane.
+Each insulation is constructed of gas-filled cellular plastic foam and each option brings with it different benefits to the customer.

-1. Extruded Polystyrene –This insulation is used also in insulating underground concrete foundations and floors.
-It has a high initial R-value (R-32) and has a great moisture resistance and ability to retain around 47% of its R-value (or R-15) over the life of the product.
-It has great structural strength of up to 4 times that of polyurethane and expanded polystyrene.
+- Extruded Polystyrene –This insulation is also used to insulate underground concrete foundations and floors.
+It has a high initial R-value (R-32), and has great moisture resistance, and the ability to retain around 47% of its R-value (or R-15) over the life of the product.
 If overall performance is considered, extruded polystyrene is the ideal insulation for walk-in coolers and walk-in freezers.

-2. Polyurethane –Polyurethane is among many other things used as packaging foam and in the construction of walk through outside residential and commercial doors.
+- Polyurethane –Polyurethane is, among many other things, used as packaging foam and in the construction of outside walk-through residential and commercial doors.
 It has a high initial R-value (R-32) but is less capable of moisture resistance and R-value retention.
 It can only retain around 19% of its initial R-value (or R-6) over the life of the product.
 It is a good insulation for manufacturing products that include intricate parts that need to be bonded together.
 Polyurethane has been successfully used in the manufacturing process of walk-in coolers and freezers for many years.

 1. Galvalume –Galvalume is steel coated with a combination of aluminum and galvanizing material.
-It has the strength of steel but is twelve times more corrosion resistant than galvanized.
-It is usually provided in a 26-gauge minimum thickness.
-It has a gray look that is usually embossed to make it look more appealing.
-It is generally less expensive than aluminum, stainless steel and G90 galvanized.
-If value is desired it is the product of choice.
+It has the strength of steel but is twelve times more resistant to corrosion than galvanized.
+It is usually provided in a 26-gauge minimum thickness and is a gray color that is usually embossed to make it look more appealing.
+It is generally less expensive than aluminum, stainless steel, and G90 galvanized.
+If you’re looking for value, it is the product of choice.

-2. G 90 Galvanized Steel – This metal used to be the most popular choice for walk-ins but with its exorbitant increase in price over the last several years, it has lost popularity.
-The G90 depicts the type of galvanizing with G60 having less resistance to corrosion than G90.
+2. G 90 Galvanized Steel – This metal used to be the most popular choice for walk-ins, but with its exorbitant increase in price, it has lost popularity.
+The G90 depicts the type of galvanizing it has, with G60 having less resistance to corrosion than G90.
 G90 is the minimum needed in producing a walk-in cooler or freezer.
-It used to have the advantages of being reasonably priced but has become sensitive to price fluctuations.
-It is strong and more dent resistant than aluminum.
-Its disadvantages are the increase in price and the fact that it can develop “white rust” if it is not handled correctly in installation and if caustic cleaners are used.
-Once white rust has formed it can turn into red rust if not treated.
-G90 can be stucco embossed making it even stronger and also give it the aluminum embossed look that is sometimes desired in the market.
-G90 is usually provided in 26-gauge minimum thickness for walls and ceilings and a 16-20 gauge thickness for floors.
-Note that G90 galvanized floors are not approved for manufacture by the National Sanitation Foundation for food service applications.
-Galvanized floors however can be used if quarry tile is installed over the floor before use.
+It used to have the advantage of being reasonably priced but has since become sensitive to price fluctuations.
+The material is strong and more dent resistant than aluminum.
+Another disadvantage to this metal is that it can develop “white rust” if it is not handled correctly in installation and/or if caustic cleaners are used.
+Once white rust has formed, it can turn into red rust if not treated.
+G90 can be stucco embossed, making it even stronger while also giving it an embossed look that is sometimes desired in the market.
+G90 is usually provided in 26-gauge minimum thickness for walls and ceilings and a 16–20-gauge thickness for floors.
+Note that G90 Galvanized floors are not approved for manufacture by the National Sanitation Foundation for food service applications.
+They can, however, be used if quarry tile is installed over the floor before use.

 3. Aluminum – Aluminum as a raw material is more sensitive to price fluctuations.
-It is very resistant to corrosion except for salt spray and is not as strong as other metals and can dent very easily.
+It is very resistant to corrosion, except when in contact with salt spray.
+It is not as strong as other metals and can dent very easily.
 Aluminum is usually provided in 40-60 mill thickness for walls and ceilings and 100-120 mill thickness for floors.
-Sometimes aluminum floors are 1/8th-inch thick and diamond tread-plate embossed to add further strength.
-Most of the time aluminum for walls and ceilings are stucco embossed to increase their strength.
+Aluminum floors can be made 1/8th-inch thick and diamond tread-plate embossed to add further strength.
+When aluminum is used for walls and ceilings, it can be stucco embossed to increase its strength.

 4. Painted G90 Galvanized – Painted galvanized is more expensive than Galvalume but is more resistant to corrosion and has the benefit of providing a choice in color for customers who want the painted look.
-NSF must approve the paint system used for the walk-in to be NSF approved.
+The paint system used on the walk-in must be approved by the NSF.

-5. Stainless Steel – Stainless steel is the most expensive of all metal skins normally used in walk-in construction.
-It is the strongest and least corrosive of all the metals and usually comes in 24-gauge thickness.
-It comes in different polishes such as brushed and polished.
-Most walk-in coolers come with the brushed look to reduce the visibility of scratches.
+5. Stainless Steel – Stainless steel is the most expensive of all metal skins that are normally used in walk-in construction.
+It is the strongest and least corrosive of all the metals and usually comes in 24 or 22-gauge thickness.
+It comes in different finishes, such as brushed and polished.
+Most walk-in coolers come with a brushed look to reduce the visibility of scratches.